 Promote good learning practices while doing STEM activities.
 The approaches described here are methods recommended for approaching all types of tasks, whether homework or supplementary activities.

 Thinking-Oriented, Investigative Tasks

-Have your daughter do real thinking rather than memorizing procedures.
+Have your student do real thinking rather than memorizing procedures.
 Give different types of tasks, such as authentic, context-free, and hypothetical (see examples below).
 Investigative tasks should allow your child to wrestle with material in an exploratory way, taking from minutes to weeks or even longer to arrive at a well-reasoned response.
 Resolving questions might involve experimenting with physical or computer models, researching information on the Internet or in libraries, and/or asking the opinions of experts in relevant fields.
-In essence, your daughter should be responsible for doing important thinking and explanation when working individually and collaboratively.
-Choose questions and tasks that appear to be sufficiently engaging, which can differ among girls.
+In essence, your student should be responsible for doing important thinking and explanation when working individually and collaboratively.
+Choose questions and tasks that appear to be sufficiently engaging, which can differ among students.
 Examples:

 - How can we determine how much paint is needed to paint our living room? (authentic)